 There’s one appetizer that fits into any type of occasion, be it big, small or grand.
 Egg rolls are not difficult to make at all, it’s just the work of processing the filling that costs time and deters most.

 Egg rolls filling can be varied as many as you can imagine.
 Any veggies, meat, seafood… can be thrown at it to composite into a different version.
-In this egg roll recipe, I used a mixed of different chopped pork shoulder, shrimp and veggies to create the texture and also sweetness.
+In this egg roll recipe, I used a mixture of different chopped pork shoulder, shrimp, and veggies to create the texture and also sweetness.

 I’d like to add 1 to 2 spoon of vegetable oil in seafood filling when mixing, but since we’re using shoulder pork (which contains lots of fat already) this can be skipped as well.

-Egg rolls wrappers can be purchased at local grocery store (Meier in our mid west area) or online food market.
+Egg rolls wrappers can be purchased at the local grocery store (Meier in our midwest area) or online food market.
 To variate the flavor and appearance, you can also use the lumpia wrappers or rice paper to roll then fry them.

 Combination Egg rolls

 - ½ lb shrimps or half amount of dried shrimp

 - 1 meidum carrot

 - 4 oz died black fungus (kikurage), shiitake or any mushroom

 - ½ sweet onion